A range of components used to weatherproof the roof. For example; flashings, ridge cappings and barge cappings.

 The same product as Zincalume but branded as Galvalume in various parts of the world.

-Steel that has been coated in 100 per cent zinc.
+Steel that has been coated solely in zinc.

 A pentagonal shaped accessory used to flash the ridge, hips and barges